knuedge/lita-puppet/README.md

     pp deploy [environment [module]]
     pp r10k [environment [module]]

 #### Trigger a manual run of the Puppet agent on a host
     puppet agent run on <host>
+This requires the user is a member of the `puppet_admins` authorization group.

 This is also available as: